kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 37: Private IP ranges (192.168.x.x, 10.x.x.x, 172.16-31.x.x) vs Public IPs
 - Day 37: LAN ports on home router act as Layer 2 Switch internally
 - Day 38: ARP (Address Resolution Protocol - maps Layer 3 IP addresses to Layer 2 MAC addresses by shouting "WHO HAS THIS IP?")
-- Day 38: ARP Spoofing / Poisoning (Lying to both the Router and the Victim about your MAC address to intercept traffic)
+- Day 38: ARP Spoofing / Poisoning (Lying to both the Router and the Victim about your MAC address to intercept local Wi-Fi traffic)
 - Day 38: Man-in-the-Middle (MitM) Attack (Sitting perfectly in the middle of the wire on a local Wi-Fi to read unencrypted data)
+- Day 40: DNS (Domain Name System - The internet's phonebook that translates human domain names into machine IP addresses)
+- Day 40: DNS Spoofing / DNS Poisoning (Intercepting a victim's DNS request and lying about the IP address to redirect them to a hacker's fake website)
+- Day 40: ARP vs DNS Spoofing (ARP lies about MAC addresses on the local LAN; DNS lies about Domain Names for internet routing)

 ---